Welcome to the Royal (Dick) School of Veterinary Studies Representation page.

 Here you will find useful information about your School’s student representation system.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In the Vet School, the Undergraduate School Representative is Mary Hall and the Postgraduate School Representative will be elected in the October By-Election.
+In the Vet School, the Undergraduate School Representative is Mary Hall and the Postgraduate School Representative is Omar Alfituri.
 Feel free to get in touch with them if you feel that you have something important to say to the School!
-Your School also contains SSLC Representatives who work very closely with the School Representatives, EUSA and the staff to ensure you make the most out of your courses.
+Your School also contains SSLC Representatives who work very closely with the School Representatives, the Students' Association and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.

 Another important thing to look out for in your School is Peer Support.
 The Peer Support programmes are student-led initiatives that offer guidance and advice for newer students by more experienced students.
 The School of Veterinary Studies runs a Peer Assisted Learning Scheme – VetPALS –for BVM&S, these are run by trained Student Leaders whose key role is to run study sessions for new students joining the School.
 Each session will have a theme relevant to academic life in the Vet school – from study skills to preparing lab books, exams to EMS.